Court rules contain procedural and other information and apply to every case. See the Court rules page for more information.

-Some basic things to think about are covered in this Getting Ready for a Court Hearing or Trial packet from Washington LawHelp.
+Some basic things to think about are covered in the Getting Ready for a Court Hearing or Trial list of tips from Washington LawHelp.

-The National Council of Juvenile and Family Court Judges has a publication titled Ten Steps for Presenting Evidence in Court.
+The National Council of Juvenile and Family Court Judges has a publication titled 10 Steps for Presenting Evidence in Court.

 The Washington State Court Rules of Evidence are available on the State Courts website.

 More information about evidence is available from the law library.